 a.
 Be sure to provide sufficient room in the wet well or sump so that floats do not get obstructed or drawn into the suction line.
-If a flexible suction hose is used, it may be extended to lay along the bottom of the wet well or sump above the point where it bends along the bottom.
+If a flexible suction hose is used, it may be extended to lay along the bottom of the wet well or sump and the float can be attached to the hose above the point where it bends along the bottom.
 Direct the suction line toward the flow, and the float(s) away from the flow.
 If a standpipe is available, attach the float switch cable to the standpipe in the sump at the approximate desired liquid level.